A Deadworld Zombie Regeneration Energy Drink Is Being Launched By Caliber Comics

 “When Gary and I decided to re-establish Caliber Comics three years ago we had a long term plan to make the company once again a beacon for independent creator titles and help launch the careers of up and coming writers and artists where we could.
 And Caliber Comics will continue to move forward with its publishing and multi-media endeavors as we execute this vision.”

 As for those who are unfamiliar with Deadworld, it is noted as being a “critically acclaimed action driven horror comic series that attacks the zombie menace from a different supernatural perspective.”
-Initially, Deadworld was published by Arrow Comics for the first seven comics, which were illustrated by Vince Locke and scripted by Stuart Kerr.
+Initially, Deadworld was published by Arrow Comics for the first seven issues, which were illustrated by Vince Locke and scripted by Stuart Kerr.
 The comics quickly became a cult favorite.
-When Arrow Comics ceased production of all its titles, the rights of Deadworld were sold to Locke, who the transferred all of the rights to Gary Reed’s Caliber Comics.
-Reed himself took over as primary writer by the twelfth issue, reported Comicon.com in an article being held in their achieves.
+When Arrow Comics ceased production of all its titles, the rights of Deadworld were sold to Locke, who then transferred all of the rights to Gary Reed’s Caliber Comics.
+Reed himself took over as primary writer by the 12th issue, reported Comicon.com in an article in their archives.